joes0451/ADev/ReadMe.txt

 		Download into, or create, a directory with no embedded spaces in the path, like C:/Dev

-        Currently this Flutter is configured to use Gradle and not Gradlew.
 		Configure Flutter:
 		CD into your  flutter/bin  and run: